srfoster/books/textbooks/ai_ml/chapters/01-ai-and-you/00-intro.md

 # Is AI Yours or Theirs?

-In this chapter, I hope to help you achieve a shift in how you relate to AI -- a shift that myself and many of my colleagues have been making since ChatGPT was released in 2022.
+In this chapter, I hope to help you achieve a shift in how you relate to AI.
 In short: I want to empower you to call generative AI "*yours*".

 <img src="/textbooks/ai_ml/chapters/01-ai-and-you/prometheus.png" alt="Prometheus" style="max-width: 500px; width: 100%; height: auto; display: block; margin: 20px auto;"/>